 - Paw Protection: ERIE cares about you—and your dogs and cats.
 If your pet is hurt in a covered accident while riding in your car, we’ll help cover the vet treatment costs by reimbursing you up to $500 per pet (up to two pets) for a maximum reimbursement limit of $1,000).
 That’s great news for Fido and Fluffy.
 Learn more about how to keep your furry loved ones safe in cars.

 - Locked Out: Darn it!
 We all know the feeling you get the minute you see your car keys on the front seat and the car is locked.
 If you find yourself in this situation and purchased comprehensive coverage, ERIE will reimburse you up to $75 for the cost of locksmith services on your insured car.
-If you purchased Road Service coverage, ERIE will reimburse you for reasonable locksmith expenses.
+If you add the ERIE Auto Plus® endorsement to your policy, the reimbursement limit increases to $125.

 - That New Car Smell: If you’re enjoying your new ride so much that you accidentally forgot to let your agent know about it, we get it.
-Just make sure to let us know within seven days of the purchase so that you have the proper coverage.
+If you don't have comprehensive or collision coverage, just make sure to let us know within seven days of the purchase so that you have the proper coverage.
 (Learn more about how coverage works when buying a new car.)